The Software Selection Process (One-Month Timeline)

 Not every software review task requires direct executive participation.
 Assembling a selection team will prevent the process from monopolizing executive attention.
 Inviting multiple perspectives into the review will also encourage group buy-in–an underrated success factor when rolling out new software.

-There key roles needed for an effective software selection team include: a project sponsor, a project manager, a technical lead, and a user advocate.
-It’s of course possible for a single individual to fill multiple roles, it’s just more work for that team member and one less perspective to act as a check-and-balance during the review.
+The key roles needed for an effective software selection team include a project sponsor, a project manager, a technical lead, and a user advocate.
+A single individual can fill multiple roles; it’s just more work for that team member and one less perspective to act as a check-and-balance during the review.

 • The project sponsor should be a top-level executive with true decision making power and the vision to align the purchase with larger company goals.